-- 19.1 Unauthorized Entry into College Facilities This includes the use/entry of College facilities without proper prior approval from the appropriate college official.
+- 18.2 Theft or Abuse of Information (Soft or Hard Copy) This includes but is not limited to the unauthorized entry into a file to use, read, or change the contents or for any other purpose.
+(Level 1 or Level 2) - 19.
+Unauthorized Entry - 19.1 Unauthorized Entry into College Facilities This includes the use/entry of College facilities without proper prior approval from the appropriate college official.
 This policy includes breaking into a college facility or using a door access card that does not belong to the student themselves.
 (Level 1 or Level 2 or Level 3) - 19.2 Unauthorized Entry into a Residence Hall Room This includes entry, with or without force, into a residence hall room not assigned to a student and without the permission of a student assigned to the room or by a College Official authorized to grant entry into the room.
 (Level 1 or Level 2 or Level 3) - 20.
 Unauthorized Possession, Duplication, or Use of College Keys or Student ID This includes the possession of unauthorized keys (including possession of room keys/cards not issued to holder).
 Students are reminded that keys/ID cards are not to be given to anyone else for any reason.
 (Level 1 or Level 2 or Level 3) - 21.
 Vandalism This includes the willful intent of destruction, defacement, or damage or attempted damage to property belonging to the college or any member of the college community or guest, including, but not limited to: defacing structures, bulletin boards, equipment and facilities; parking/driving on grass and sidewalks; grinding or rail sliding with skates or skateboards; littering; and removing window screens.
 (Level 1 or Level 2 or Level 3) - 22.
 Violation of any Federal, State, or Local Law This includes any Federal, State, or Local law not specifically covered in the Student Code of Conduct or College policies.
 For violations that involve local, state, and/or federal law, conduct decisions and sanctions issued by Louisburg College are separate and distinct from any legal action taken by the courts.
 As the Louisburg College Conduct system operates under the guidelines of 'preponderance of evidence' (see Conduct Procedure: Evidence), it is possible to be found not guilty or have the case dismissed in the courts and be found responsible in the Louisburg College Conduct system.
 (Level 1 or Level 2 or Level 3)